The Thread Interfaith Seminary

 Frequently Asked Questions

 Is The Thread accredited?
 We are building a rigorous, community-accountable program.
-Formal accreditation is not required for ordination/commissioning in many interfaith contexts.
-We offer ordination/commissioning pathways in partnership with the community.
+Formal accreditation is not required for ordination in many interfaith/interspiritual contexts.
+We offer ordination pathways in partnership with the community.
+Upon graduation, new ministers will receive a Certificate of Ordination, a Letter of Assignment from The Thread, and other documents that may be required by various government offices to register as a minister to officiate marriages.

 Can I work full-time and still participate?
 Yes.
 The cadence is designed for working adults and caregivers with clear pacing and predictable rhythms.